FredKSchott/snowpack/docs/04-scripts.md

   - ex: `"mount:public": "mount public --to /"`
   - ex: `"mount:web_modules": "mount web_modules"`
 - `"plugin:*": "..."`
-  - Connect a custom Snowpack plugins.
+  - Connect a custom Snowpack plugin.
 See the section below for more info.

 #### Script Modifiers

-Additionally, we support script modifiers via  the `"::"` token.
-These are addons to a previous matching script that extend that script's behavior:
+You can extend certain scripts via the `"::"` script modifier token.
+These act as addons to a previous matching script that extend that script's behavior:

 - `"lintall:*::watch"`
   - This adds a watch mode to a previous "lintall" script, so that you can turn any supported linter into a live-updating watch command during development.